Ian Fieggen Ian's Software Site Ian's JPGExtra program

 The largest Adobe XMP Data segment I've found was around 8,500 bytes.

-Interestingly, there was little difference between the smallest and largest amounts because they seem to be "padded" to a minimum size of 4,500 bytes.
-The majority of JPG files containing XMP Data segments that I examined were more or less empty, comprising little or no actual data followed by thousands of bytes of blank spaces!
+Interestingly, it seems that Adobe XMP Data segments are padded to a minimum size of 4,500 bytes.
+The majority of those that I examined were more or less empty, comprising little or no actual data followed by thousands of bytes of blank spaces!

 Generally speaking, XMP Data is intended to carry information, which is usually specifically added by the user.
 However, even when a user has not chosen to "add" any information, the XMP Data often duplicates the Exif Data, with therefore the same privacy implications.
 In addition, various embedded identification numbers may be traceable to an individual computer, person or organization.